lucdew/rpicalarm/README.md

 Currently this project is just a demo for fun of what can be achieved with Raspberry pi and the raspberry pi camera module If you are interested please find below some very partial explanations of the setup process...

+**Update 03/2018**: the application has been rewritten in typescript.
+Some unit/integration tests have been developped.
+Python3 is being used for the excellent picamera module and also for upcoming machine learning detection.

-# INSTALL on Raspberry PI
+# 2. INSTALL on Raspberry PI

 The install process make the following assumptions: